 What does this mean for marketing teams and their B2B marketing budget?
 As digital outreach and customer acquisition become prioritized, marketers will need to reallocate their B2B marketing budgets to reflect those priorities.
 This could also be why marketing teams have shifted gears and prioritized martech investments in 2021—particularly in AI-driven technologies.

 According to Gartner, although nearly 45% of CMOs faced midyear budget cuts back in 2020, they managed to protect digital channels and MarTech investments.
-In fact, technology spend accounted for the largest portion of marketing budgets in 2020, with 68% of CMOs expecting MarTech investments to increase in 2021.
+In fact, technology spending accounted for the largest portion of marketing budgets in 2020, with 68% of CMOs expecting MarTech investments to increase in 2021.
 Another report states that 89% of marketers plan to spend more on technology in 2021 than they did in 2020, with 59% stating that AI capabilities are “extremely important” for achieving marketing priorities.

 As if the past years haven’t been troubling enough, there is another challenge for B2B marketing budgets on the horizon in 2022 and beyond: A looming global recession – potentially the worst since 2008.